 This Science Museum Tokyo is located in Kitanomaru Park which is adjacent to the Imperial Palace grounds and used to be where the extended members of the Imperial family had their residences.
 The park is a lovely place to enjoy a picnic lunch, and also visit the National Museum of Modern Art.

 The Science Museum Tokyo is a five-story building with the following layout.
+Here is a handy English PDF to help you navigate the floors.

 Floor 1: Entry and Museum Shop